richie119/White_Crane_Academy/sample2 IPC144 final.md

 As a WCA student, you must conduct yourself in an honest and trustworthy manner in allaspects of your academic career.
 A dishonest attempt to obtain an academic advantage isconsidered an offense, and will not be tolerated by the College

 ## Section A (Concepts)
-1. (3 marks) What is the efficient way of passing a struct to a function?
-Why?
+1. (3 marks) Why is it important to initialize pointers in C, and what issues can arise from uninitialized pointers?
-2. (3 marks) In one or two sentences explain the concept of low coupling with reference to a function call?
+2. (3 marks) How are pointers used as function parameters in C?
+Provide an example of modifying the original data.
-3. (3 marks) In 2 or 3 sentences explain in non-technical terms what is meant by the term “modular programming”Modular programming
+3. (3 marks) What are the three common modes in the fopen function in C, and what do they represent?
-4. (3 marks) In one or two sentences explain why const is used to qualify a function parameter
+4. (3 marks) How does the binary search algorithm work in C?
+Describe its basic steps or code.

 ## Section B (Code Walkthroughs)
  You should do a walkthrough on the following code.(10 marks)